abdallahdataguy/nxu/M6/README.md

     ```r
     install.packages("reticulate")
     ```
-## Python requirement
+## 3. Python requirements

-- You must have Python installed to run the Python script and so that R can use it to run keras in R environment as keras is a Python library.
-- Install the neccessary Python libraries

-#### Steps:
+- In to successfully run this CNN model in Python, the following software packages should be installed and properly configured:
+-
+### Python Programming Environment
-1. Install Python by downloading it from the official website here: https://www.python.org/downloads/) or by installing  anaconda.
-Make sure you install Python 3.x.
+- Python Version: Install Python by downloading it from the official website here: https://www.python.org/downloads/
+- Make sure you install Python 3.x.

+### Required Python Packages:
-2. Install Python Libraries:
+1. Install Python Libraries:
-   Inside your Python virtual environment, install the following libraries:
+   Install the following libraries:
    - Keras: Install the latest version of Keras:
      ```bash
      pip install keras